History of Asia: Opium Wars

+Following the First Opium War, Western powers sought to expand their commercial and diplomatic privileges in China through a series of treaties.
+Dissatisfied with the Qing government's implementation of existing agreements, Britain launched the Second Opium War (1856–1860), forcing China to sign the Treaties of Tianjin in 1858.
+Under the treaties, additional ports were opened to foreign trade, foreigners gained access to China's interior, diplomats were permitted to reside in Beijing, then known as Peking, and import tariffs were reduced.
+The most-favoured-nation clause ensured that concessions obtained by one power were extended to others, allowing France, Russia, and the United States to secure similar privileges.

+Chinese resistance to the treaties led to further conflict, culminating in the capture of Beijing by British and French forces in 1860 and the destruction of the Summer Palace.
+China subsequently ratified the agreements through the Convention of Beijing.
+Collectively known as the "Unequal Treaties," these agreements weakened Chinese sovereignty through extraterritorial rights and foreign economic influence, while replacing the traditional Chinese tribute system with Western diplomatic norms.
+The treaties facilitated foreign trade and presence in China but also fuelled widespread resentment towards Western imperialism and contributed to the growth of Chinese nationalism.

 Manchuria

-Manchuria/Northeast China came under influence of Russia with the building of the Chinese Eastern Railway through Harbin to Vladivostok.
-The Empire of Japan replaced Russian influence in the region as a result of the Russo-Japanese War in 1904–1905, and Japan laid the South Manchurian Railway in 1906 to Port Arthur.
+Manchuria came under influence of Russia with the building of the Chinese Eastern Railway through Harbin to Vladivostok.
+The Empire of Japan replaced Russian influence in the region as a result of the Russo-Japanese War in 1904–1905, and Japan laid the South Manchuria Railway in 1906 to Port Arthur.
 During the Warlord Era in China, Zhang Zuolin established himself in Northeast China, but was murdered by the Japanese for being too independent.
 The former Chinese emperor, Puyi, was then placed on the throne to lead a Japanese puppet state of Manchukuo.
 In August 1945, the Soviet Union invaded the region.
 From 1945 to 1948, Northeast China was a base area for Mao Zedong's People's Liberation Army in the Chinese Civil War.
 With the encouragement of the Kremlin, the area was used as a staging ground during the Civil War for the Chinese Communists, who were victorious in 1949 and have controlled ever since.

 Joseon

 Gojong (1852–1919), the 26th king of Joseon dynasty and the first emperor of Korean Empire.

-Deoksugung, the palace where Emperor Gojong established Korean Empire.
+Deoksugung, the palace where Emperor Gojong established the Korean Empire.

-When it became the 19th century, the king of Joseon was powerless.
-Because the noble family of the king's wife got the power and ruled the country by their way.
-The 26th king of Joseon dynasty, Gojong's father, Heungseon Daewongun wanted the king be powerful again.
+In the 19th century, the king of Joseon was powerless as the noble family of the king's wife got the power and ruled the country by their way.
+The 26th king of Joseon dynasty, Gojong's father, Heungseon Daewongun wanted the king to be powerful again.
 Even he wasn't the king.
-As the father of young king, he destroyed noble families and corrupt organizations.
-So the royal family got the power again.
-But he wanted to rebuild Gyeongbokgung palace in order to show the royal power to people.
-So he was criticized by people because he spent enormous money and inflation occurred because of that.
+As the father of a young king, he destroyed noble families and corrupt organizations, making the royal family powerful again.
+He wanted to rebuild Gyeongbokgung in order to display royal power but was criticized by the people because he spent enormous money and inflation occurred because of that.
 So his son, the real king Gojong got power.